l7mp/stunner/doc/DEPLOYMENT.md

 which theoretically means limitless scalability.
 Furthermore, by creating connection-tracking state for each client session STUNner supports the dynamic scale-out of the media server pool without dropping active client connections.
-Whether scaling STUNner itself causes client connection drops is depending on the cloud provider's load-balancer service: if the load-balancer creates conntrack state for clients' UDP transport streams then STUNner can be scaled freely, otherwise scaling STUNner may result the [disconnection of a small number of client connections](https://cilium.io/blog/2020/11/10/cilium-19/#maglev).
+Whether scaling STUNner itself causes client connection drops depend on the cloud provider's load-balancer service: if the load-balancer creates conntrack state for clients' UDP transport streams then STUNner can be scaled freely, otherwise scaling STUNner may result the [disconnection of a small number of client connections](https://cilium.io/blog/2020/11/10/cilium-19/#maglev).

 #### Asymmetric ICE mode